likebike/PyHPy/input.example/blog/MakoFW_Basics_Part_1:_Static_Files.html.md

 Adding Files
 ------------

+To add files to your project, just place them into the `input/` directory.
 To keep things simple, let's just create a couple HTML pages that link to each other:

 ```bash
 cd ~/staticSite/